SalomePlatform/adao/doc/en/advanced.rst

 There is no known incompatibility for the ADAO case files.
 The upgrade procedure is to read the old ADAO case file with the new SALOME/ADAO module, and save it with a new name.

+However, there may be incompatibilities from user cases written directly in TUI interface.
+It is advisable to review the syntax and arguments in the TUI scripts at each version change.
+In particular, it is advisable to check that the algorithm parameters are still adequate and active, knowing that it has been explicitly chosen that there is no message when a parameter becomes inactive (for the example, we quote the parameter "*MaximumNumberOfSteps*" as having changed its name to "*MaximumNumberOfIterations*", for homogeneity with the variables that can be displayed).

 Switching from 8.5 to 9.2
 +++++++++++++++++++++++++